-Source: U.S. Census Bureau, 2015-2019 American Community Survey 5-Year Estimates The majority of Town residents in rental occupied housing (56.5%) spend more than 30% of their monthly household income on rent and approximately 47.7% pay 35% or more.
+Source: U.S. Census Bureau, 2015-2019 American Community Survey 5-Year Estimates

+The majority of Town residents in rental occupied housing (56.5%) spend more than 30 percent of their monthly household income on rent and approximately 47.7 percent pay 35 percent or more.
 Table 28 includes a breakout detailing monthly housing costs.